bruhe002/cpp_practice/containers/container_notes.md

 - unordered containers only allow forward iteration
     - not useful since containers have no sense of order
     - unless iterating over the entire container

+## Nested Maps
+- a map that contains another map